-The X.com/Confinity hybrid was renamed PayPal in 2001, and filed their IPO in 2002.
+The X.com/Confinity hybrid was renamed PayPal in 2001.
+They filed their IPO in 2002.

 6. Groupon was originally called The Point

-In 2008, Groupon introduced the concept of daily deals only being activated when a certain number of users signed up.
+In 2008, Groupon introduced the concept of daily deals that could only be activated when a certain number of users signed up.

 The daily deals method took the U.S. by storm, but it wasn’t born out of thin air.
 In fact, Groupon started as a consumer activism site known as The Point in 2007.

 The Point’s original concept was campaign-driven for socially good causes.
-The campaign would only receive funding if a “tipping point” was met, or if enough people signed up/pledged to contribute.
+People could only receive funding for their campaign if a “tipping point” was met.
+In other words, enough people needed to sign up/pledge to contribute.

-The “tipping point” concept was then later applied to discounts on local services and activities, and thus Groupon was born.
+The company then applied the “tipping point” concept to discounts on local services and activities.
+From there, Groupon was born.